Domka28/Domka28/README.md

 In addition to that, I am proficient in HTML, CSS, and Bootstrap.
 I can create the visual part of a project based on visualizations, for example, in Figma.

-💡 📚	I acquire knowledge from courses available on udemy.com, scrimba.com, and tworcystron.pl.
+💡 📚	I acquire knowledge from courses available on udemy.com, scrimba.com, and tworcastron.pl.
-I am open to learning and exploring new technologies.
+I'm open to learning and exploring new technologies.

 ✨As part of my learning journey, I have created several applications that are available on my profile.